romainl/idiomatic-vimrc/README.md

 Customizing Vim usually involves editing its main configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.

-The canonical location for your `vimrc` file and `vimfiles` directory is at the root of the `$HOME` directory mentioned earlier:
+The canonical location for your `vimrc` file and `vimfiles` directory is at the root of the `$HOME` directory mentioned above:

 System | `vimrc` | `vimfiles`
 ---|---|---